fjmoeller/StudioColladaExportFix/README.md

 # Example
 py remover.py {dae file to edit}

-Disclaimers:
+# Disclaimers
-the dae file you put into this script gets overwritten you will need to export your model WITHOUT the lego logos
+1. The dae file you put into this script gets overwritten by the corrected one
+2. You will need to export your model WITHOUT the lego logos, I might fix that in the future

 # Dependencies
 This script uses numpy https://numpy.org/install/ and Python 3.9.7